ghost368/ghost368.github.io/windows/mobaxterm.md

-Change paste shortcut in Settings -> Keyboard Shortcuts, e.g. to Shift+Space
+* Change paste shortcut in Settings -> Keyboard Shortcuts, e.g. to Shift+Space

+* for an ssh tunnel press autostart ico to start tunnel automatically at open